SallyPoon/DSC180Q2/README.md

 # DSC180A02Group4

-For this project we will be using the F110th Odometry files to gather odometry data using our robot car and benchmarking the Razor IMU vs the OpenLog Artemis IMU to see which is a better fit for our project.
+For this project we will be using the F110th Odometry files to gather odometry data using our robot car and integrating, calibrating, and verifying the OpenLog Artemis IMU for our project.